qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ``Input layer`` [vector: any]
   Vector layer in input.

-``Create point on surface for each part`` [boolean |dataDefined|] If checked a point for each different part of the geometry will be created.
+``Create Centroid for each part`` [boolean |dataDefined|] If checked a centroid for each different part of the geometry will be created.

   Default: *False*